Banana Nut Chocolate Chip Muffins {Almond Flour}

 Alternatively, you can also simply spray down your muffin tin.

-Evidently, these muffins already have a buttery, sweet, nutty taste to them – they are good enough to eat as is!
+These muffins already have a buttery, sweet, nutty taste to them – they are crazy delicious just to enjo as is!

 Occasionally, I like to crumble them up and add them on top of oatmeal or a smoothie bowl.